ocramz/ocramz.github.io/posts/2024-12-16-deep-music-rec-pt1.markdown

 This project started from this question, and the curiosity to combine together a few topics I've been curious about recently: audio processing, contrastive learning and graphs.

+# Technical summary

+This is an audio embedding model, trained to produce embeddings that are close if their respective graph distances are small.
+In other words, I used the preference graph as supervision labels for the audio embeddings: in a contrastive setting, we consider an "anchor" sample, a positive and a negative one, which are here distinguished by their graph distance.

+It becomes a (context-free, static, non-personalized) recommendation model by:

+* embedding a music collection
+* storing it into an index (here I used SQLite)
+* embedding a query (a new music track) with the same model and looking up the most similar ones from the index.

 # Dataset

-I used the preference graph as supervision labels for the audio embeddings: in a contrastive setting, we consider an "anchor" sample, a positive and a negative one, which are here distinguished by their graph distance.

 In order to limit the size of the dataset I only considered music samples having the largest <a href="https://en.wikipedia.org/wiki/Centrality#Degree_centrality">degree centrality</a>, i.e. the largest numnber of inbound edges (recommendations).
 In simpler words, these are the most recommended albums in the dataset.